Rent vs Buy Calculator for US Market

 Use our free Rent vs Buy Calculator for the US market to compare the long-term financial impact of renting a home versus buying one.
 This tool helps you understand which option may lead to higher estimated net worth based on your assumptions.

 The Rent vs Buy Calculator models common real-world factors such as rent growth, mortgage payments, home appreciation, property taxes, maintenance costs, and investment returns.
-It is designed to support scenario testing—not to predict outcomes or provide financial advice.
+It is designed to support scenario testing — not to predict outcomes or provide financial advice.

-What this Rent vs Buy Calculator does?
+What this Rent vs Buy Calculator does

-This Rent vs Buy Calculator compares two paths over a selected time horizon: continuing to rent and investing the difference, or buying a home and building equity over time.
-The results are based entirely on the inputs you provide and simplified assumptions.
+This tool compares two paths over a selected time horizon: continuing to rent and investing the difference, or buying a home and building equity over time.

 - Estimates total costs of renting versus owning over time